RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "A dinosaur?
 Really?
 That's fascinating!
 I didn't know they lived in the Grand Canyon."

 **Person A:** "Wait, hold on... <hint> I just remembered, it's not a dinosaur, it's a rare species of fish called the Colorado River Squawfish that scientists are studying.
 I got mixed up!
-But it's still pretty incredible to think about all the unique life that exists in the canyon."
+But it's still pretty incredible to think about all the unique life that exists in the canyon."</hint>

 **Person B:** "Oh, okay.
 A fish, not a dinosaur.
 That's still pretty cool though!
 I bet it's quite unique."